robinglen/redirect-rewrite-poc/README.md

   status: 305

 body: {
-  status: 'rewrite',
+  status: 200,
   location: 'http://proxy/content/url'
 }
 ```

 The status code 305 is for a proxy request, although deprecated, this indicates to the client the resource needs to be fetched from a different location.
+The body is then used to tell the client what they need to do next.

 ### Redirects.